 In some cases, a parent may think the other parent is using bribery, but there may be more going on.
 As an example, many older children basically want to have one home as a matter of convenience.
 Children twelve and older want to be around their friends and their regular activities; therefore, having to split their time between two homes may simply not be something they want to do.
 An older child may also want to change the custody agreement because he or she believes the other parent’s home will be a place to stay up later, have less discipline, or be required to do fewer chores.
 Is your ex bribing the children?

 If you are considering a divorce in Boulder, Denver, or anywhere in the State of Colorado, it is important to choose the right divorce attorney.
 Don't attempt to navigate the divorce process on your own.
 Our Boulder divorce attorneys can protect your parenting rights, your assets, and your future during this difficult time.
-Contact the Boulder divorce attorneys at Goff & Goff today for a free initial consultation.
+Contact the Boulder divorce attorneys at Goff & Goff, LLC today for a free initial consultation.